Last Updated on March 13, 2023 by Dominique de Merteuil

 DDM: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?

 DDM: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

 VGV: I get asked this question almost every day!
-But it’s find of a secret.
-I do frequent local flea markets, antique shows and auctions.
-I’m always on the look out for something interesting!
+But it’s kind of a secret.
+I frequent local flea markets, antique shows and auctions.
+I’m always on the lookout for something interesting!

-DDM: What is your favourite period in time and why?
+DDM: What is your favourite period of time and why?

-DDM: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+DDM: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 I have many “why did I ever sell that?” items!
 Here are my top three:

 A stunning 1940’s blue rayon gabardine Rain Master trench coat.
 It fit me perfectly!
-But I have so many coats that I talked myself into selling it.
+But I have so many coats that I talked myself into selling them.
 Immediate regret!

 An amazing 1940’s Kamehameha Hawaiian rayon dress.
 The colours in this dress are gorgeous!
-I saved the photos I took so I can go back an admire it often.
+I saved the photos I took so I can go back and admire them often.